2024 Lexington Challenger

 The 2024 Lexington Challenger presented by Meridian Wealth Management was a professional tennis tournament played on outdoor hard courts.
 It was the twenty-ninth edition of the tournament for men, which was part of the 2024 ATP Challenger Tour, and the twenty-seventh edition for women, which was part of the 2024 ITF Women's World Tennis Tour.
-It took place in Lexington, Kentucky, United States, between 29 July and 4 August 2024.
+It took place in Lexington, Kentucky, United States, between 29 July and 4 August 2024, at the Hilary J. Boone Tennis Complex, a facility of the University of Kentucky.